bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 For example, `/etc/apt/sources.list` is a ~{local~} file.
-Debian's `apt-get` and Ubuntu's `apt-get` should see different file contents when reading `/etc/apt/sources.list`, as both will have mirrors in different locations.
+Debian's `apt-get` and Ubuntu's `apt-get` should see different file contents when reading `/etc/apt/sources.list`, as both will have mirrors and configuration for their package managers.
 Thus, if a given Bedrock Linux install has both Debian's and Ubuntu's `apt-get`, it will also have two copies of `/etc/apt/sources.list`.

 `/etc/passwd` is a ~{global~} file.
 When software from different distributions attempt to match a UID to a username, the pairing should be consistent.